-Regarding Integrated Border Management (IBM), the Kosovo side is fully implementing this agreement, including the IBM' permanent facilities: the construction of the border crossing point in Merdare, which had started on 16 February 2017, has been completed, while the Kosovo side has completed all procedures regarding the construction of the border crossing point in Mutivoda.
-The Serbian side is using only partially-completed construction (as they are using control booths only on one side of the facilities).
-On the other hand, in the BCP in Mutivoda, the Serbian side is not using the facilities at all.
-Furthermore, Serbia has not yet made any progress in the construction of the other 3 crossing points, namely in: Jarinje, Muqibabe and Dheu i Bardhe.
+Regarding Integrated Border Management (IBM), the Kosovo side is fully implementing this agreement, including the IBM permanent facilities: the construction of the border crossing point in Merdarë, which had started on 16 February 2017, has been completed.
+Moreover, the Kosovo side has completed all procedures regarding the construction of the border crossing point in Mutivodë.
+On 14 March 2022 the Serbian side has finally moved to the new facilities in Merdarë, as foreseen under the agreement on BCPs.
+In addition, on 21 March 2022 the Serbian side has started using the newly-constructed facilities in Mutivodë.
+As a result, Mutivodë and Merdarë BCPs are fully functionalized as foreseen by the design of the EU-funded project on constructing permanent BCPs.
+However, Serbia continues to make no progress in the construction of the other 3 crossing points: Jarinjë, Muqibabë and Dheu i Bardhë.